engtuncay/engtuncay.github.io/typescript/art-ts-beginners-guide.md

 Let's now learn more about types.
 TypeScript supports several types, including `number, string, boolean, object, null, undefined, symbol, bigint, and any`.
 Let's explore each of these types in detail.

 - number: This type is used for numeric values.
-It can be an integer or floating-point value.
+It can be an `integer or floating-point value`.

 Example: